Reconstruction of the Ranks of the Nonextremal Cards and of Ordered Sets with a Minmax Pair of Pseudo-Similar Points: Theorem : A Consequence of Nonreconstructibility

 \begin{lem} Let $N$ be a connected ordered set with a minmax pair $(l_N , h_N )$ of pseudo-similar points.
 Suppose there is a connected ordered set $Q$ that is not isomorphic to $N$, but that has the same deck as $N$.
 Then there is a connected ordered set $P $ with a minmax pair $(l,h)$ of pseudo-similar points and not necessarily distinct maximal elements $a,b\in A_P $ such that there is an isomorphism $\Psi :P \setminus \{ a\} \to P \setminus \{ b\} $ that satisfies $\Psi (d_a )\not= d_b $, and such that each of $a$ and $b$ has exactly one lower bound with $\left| \uparrow l \right| $ upper bounds in $P$.

 \end{lem}

 {\bf Proof.} Because $Q$ and $N$ have the same deck, they have equal ideal size sequences.
 Because two ordered sets with minmax pairs of pseudo-similar points and the same ideal size sequences must by Theorem \ref{keyiso} be isomorphic, $Q$ does not have any minmax pairs of pseudo-similar points.
-By Theorem \ref{getnonexcndeck} and duality, we can therefore assume without loss of generality that $Q$ has maximal elements $a$ and $x$ such that the cards $Q\setminus \{ a\} $, $Q\setminus \{ x\} $, $N\setminus \{ l_N \} $ and $N\setminus \{ h_N \} $ are isomorphic and such that neither $Q\setminus \{ a\} $ nor $Q\setminus \{ x\} $ is identifiable as minimal.
-In particular, by Lemma \ref{identnonbotofSUMRC}, this means that $a$ and $x$ are filter-shifting.
+By Theorem \ref{getnonexcndeck} and duality, we can therefore assume without loss of generality that $Q$ has maximal elements $a$ and $x$ such that the cards $Q\setminus \{ a\} $, $Q\setminus \{ x\} $, $N\setminus \{ l_N \} $ and $N\setminus \{ h_N \} $ are isomorphic and such that at least one of $Q\setminus \{ a\} $ and $Q\setminus \{ x\} $, is not identifiable as maximal.
+Consequently, because they are isomorphic, neither of $Q\setminus \{ a\} $ and $Q\setminus \{ x\} $, is identifiable as maximal.

 Suppose, for a contradiction that the card $N\setminus \{ h_N \} $ is disconnected with components $K_{h_N} , R_1 , \ldots , R_z $, $z\geq 1$, and $\left| K_{h_N } \right| >|R_j |$ for all $j$.
 Then $Q\setminus \{ a\} $ has components $K^a , R_1 ^a, \ldots , R_z ^a $, and $Q\setminus \{ x\} $ has components $K^x , R_1 ^x, \ldots , R_z ^x $, with notation such that each component is isomorphic to the corresponding component of $N\setminus \{ h_N \} $.
 Now $x\in R_i ^a $ would imply that $Q\setminus \{ x\} $ has a component that contains $K^a \cup \{ a\} $, which has more elements than any component of $Q\setminus \{ x\} $.
 Thus $x\in K^a $.
 Similarly $a\in K^x $ and then $R_1 ^x , \ldots , R_z ^x \subseteq K^a $ and $R_1 ^a , \ldots , R_z ^a \subseteq K^x $.
 In particular, we obtain $Q\subseteq K^a \cup K^x $.